ttulka/2d-videogame-in-assemblyscript/README.md

-# 2D Videogame in AssemblyScript
+# 2D Video Game in AssemblyScript

-A small demo 2D videogame running in a web browser powered by WebAssembly.
+A small demo 2D video game running in a web browser powered by WebAssembly.

 ![Breadcrumb Lost](breadcrumb-lost_preview.gif)

+*Disclaimer*: This was never intented to be a real game.
+The purpose is to demonstrate programming games from scratch in AssemblyScript.

 ## Build